Saddek/tvshows/README.md

 You also need an API key from [TheTVDB](http://thetvdb.com/) in order to fetch show posters.
 Register [here](http://thetvdb.com/?tab=register), then go to your account and add a new application in order to get your API key.
 Then put it in your config.cfg file.

+**Important!** In order to keep the show database regularily up to date, you must run the `update.py` script periodically.
+Once a day is enough.

+Example cron job (every day at 3am):

+    0 3 * * * /path/to/your/virtualenv/bin/python /path/to/your/virtualenv/update.py

 ## Usage

 To run the application locally, just do the following: